 About Me

 Welcome to my homepage!
-I’m Lang Lin, a first-year PhD student supervised by professor Mingyuan Zhou in the statistics track at IROM, University of Texas at Austin.
-Previously, I earned my bachelor’s degree at Nanjing University (NJU), majoring in computer science within the national elite program.
+I’m Lang Lin, a first-year PhD student at the UT Austin, supervised by Prof. Mingyuan Zhou working in the fields of generative models.
+Before joining UT, I earned my bachelor’s degree at Nanjing University (NJU), majoring in computer science within the national elite program.

 Publications